 How to Remove the Weed by Glyphosate Injection

-The JK Injection Tool is easy to use.
+The herbicide injector is easy to use.
 It is comprised of three parts: the gun, the reservoir that holds the glyphosate and a needle that is inserted into the tip of the gun.
 Once you take the tool out of its packaging, here's how to proceed:

 - Assemble the three parts of the injection tool.